rctl/CryptoVoice/README.md

 This project is licensed under GNU AGPLv3.
 If you use this code you have to release your source code publically.

+### Setup

+* Setup a server running the Switchboard found in server/ folder
+* Make sure server is accessable and no ports are being blocked
+* Go into /app/src/main/java/io/rtek/rtvoice/ and move Settings.java.example to Settings.java
+* Change settings in Settings.java to reflect your server ip address
+* Compile and run app

 ### App screens

 ![Main screen](https://github.com/rctl/rtvoice/raw/master/docs/main.png)